iominh/minhongrails.github.io/_posts/2013-11-25-10-startup-tips.md

 An audience member asked how a startup should be valued.
 One VC panelist mentioned that there are valuations based on numerous metrics but generally if a number is pitched by the founder it creates an anchor / floor valuation; even
-better: if a startup has other VCs interested in it, VCs tend to be more afraid of missing out on a great deals than possibly overpaying.
+better: if a startup has other VCs interested in it, VCs tend to be more afraid of missing out on great deals than possibly overpaying.

+However, a VC also cautioned that if an initial VC does not do a follow-up round then it can be a red flag.

 <div class="mSpotlight">Find balance</div>